WASHINGTON AND IRELAND ELOPEMENT PHOTOGRAPHER

 I don’t make the rules.

-You’ll also need a good comfortable pair of shoes.
-They don’t have to be running shoes or hiking boots (unless you’re doing some serious hiking), but you’re going to find yourself doing a lot of walking.
+You’ll need a good comfortable pair of shoes.
+They don’t have to be running shoes or hiking boots (unless you’re doing some serious hiking), but you’ll likely do a lot of walking.
 Not just on your elopement day, but every day.
-Ireland has pretty good public transportation, but be prepared to spend a lot of time moving around!
+Ireland has decent public transportation but be prepared to spend a lot of time moving around.

 For my usual packing list, head over to the “How to Visit Ireland for Americans” article!